phodonou/wave_form_provider/README.md

 ## Why Wave Form Provider?

+Expressive voice models have reached near-human quality.
+Over the past year, both open-source and commercial TTS providers have exploded with models that let creators control emotion, expressiveness, and delivery with precision.
+They now handle tone, emotion, and non-verbal sounds (laughs, sighs, whispers) at incredible quality.

+However, each provider has its own interface, API, studio, and markup syntax.
+That makes it hard to experiment, transition, compare, or mix outputs between models.

+**Wave Form Provider** solves this by providing a unified interface that works across all the best voice models.
+Write your script once using a simple, consistent syntax, and let the library handle the provider-specific compilation.

 - **Unified Syntax**: One markup language works across all TTS providers
 - **Provider Agnostic**: Switch providers without rewriting your text
 - **Expressive Control**: Add emotions, actions, speed, and more